arcus/Arcus_Labs_Orientation/arcus_orientation.md

 Topics currently covered in the training videos include:

-- Logging in
+- Internet Disabled Mode: Why it's Important
+- Install Tool: Safer Software Installation
-- Data dictionaries and intro to SQLPad
+- Introduction to SQLPad
-- Obtaining data in SQLPad
-- Saving queries in SQLPad
-- Ingesting and analyzing data in Jupyter
+- Introduction to Python and Jupyter
-- Ingesting and analyzing data in RStudio
+- Introduction to R and RStudio
-- Working with files using a file browser
+- Working With Files Using a File Browser
+- Adding Tables to SQL From R
+- Adding Tables to SQL From Python

 ### Exporting